jmratwork/techanalysissecmanage-crcz/docs/training_workflows.md

 course progress, and relays that progress to the Open edX `/courseware/` API so that learner dashboards show the latest status.

+### API Usage

+#### Trainees

+- `POST /register` – create a trainee account.
+- `POST /login` – exchange credentials for an authentication token.
+- `POST /progress` / `GET /progress` – submit or fetch course progress.
+- `POST /results` – manually upload lab scores and timing data.
+- `POST /listener` – used by the KYPO range to push automatic score/flag updates to the platform.

+#### Instructors

+- `POST /courses` – create a new course shell.
+- `POST /invites` – generate invite codes for trainees.
+- `GET /courses` – list existing courses and metadata.
+- `POST /results` – record evaluation outcomes for a trainee.

 ## Subcase 1c: Malware Handling

 ### Trainee Activities